pantheon-systems/documentation/source/_docs/guides/wordpress-git/01-introduction.md

   </div>
   <div id="unique-anchor" class="collapse" markdown="1" style="padding:10px;">
   ### Collaborate  {.info}
   Any kind of collaboration is easier and safer with version control.
-You can work in parallel with others and not be stepping on toes.
+You can work in parallel with others and not step on any toes.
 Even working alone, you can have many features in progress on a site, but without risking the stability of the current site.
   ### Security  {.info}
-  It is a much more secure way to move code around, meaning you can lock down your production environment, because you are never touching the code directly, you are deploying it securely with git.
+  Version control creates a more secure way to move code around.
+You can lock down your production environment, because you are never touching the code directly; you're deploying it securely with git.
   ### History  {.info}
   Understand why your site is slow: Because there is a recorded timeline of changes, allowing you to move forward or back, similar to a document’s “Undo” function.
   ### Best Practice  {.info}
   Using Git is a big step away from the bad habits of Cowboy Coding <a rel="popover" data-proofer-ignore data-toggle="tooltip" data-html="true" data-title="Cowboy Coding" data-content="Developing directly on the production environment, a poor practice."><em class="fa fa-info-circle"></em></a> and a leap towards professional development best practice.
-For growing agencies and developers, it isn’t an option, it is inevitable.
+For growing agencies and developers, it isn’t an option, it's inevitable.
 And here is the easiest way to embrace your destiny as a WordPress professional.
   </div>
 </div>